-Homeownership has long been considered key to the American Dream.
-Yet, with home prices up 30% over pre-pandemic levels, the home buying stakes have never been higher.
+Homeownership has long been considered a pillar of the American Dream.
+Yet, with home prices up 30% over pre-pandemic levels, the stakes on purchasing a home have never been higher.

 If you're thinking of taking the plunge into homeownership, you might be wondering what you're really in for — and whether owning a home is all that it's cracked up to be.
 A recent homeowner study by Clever's research team may provide some insight.